stuey81/PS5_EZ_Host/README.md

   SSID: PS5_EZ_HOST
   Password: (leave blank)

-- Open the browser and go to:
+- Open the browser on PC or via idlesauces media host or WWW browser (user guide redirect wont work) and go to:
   http://10.1.1.1

 - Launch the exploit and send payloads from the list.